yireo/yireo-slides/slides/yireo/pwa_extensions.md

 # What kind of extensions are there?
 - Themes
 - Frontend widgets
-    - Product slider, Lightbox, tabs
-- Connections (event-based?)
+- Connections with external systems
-    - ERP, CRM, PIM
 - Checkout-based
-    - Payment providers
-    - Shipping providers
-    - Tax calculation

 ---
 {state: dark}